1214658495/my-wiki-test/docs/2_1_NVIDIA_Jetson/Getting_Started/NVIDIA_Jetson_Orin_Nano_NX/GMSL_adapter_board/MIPI_Camera/SG8-IMX678C-MIPI.md

 <div className="row">
   <div className="col col--12">
     <p>The SG8-IMX678C-MIPI-HXXX camera features the SONY IMX678 CMOS image sensor with 8.29MP resolution.
 This high-performance camera delivers 4K (3840×2160) resolution at up to 60fps with HDR support.
-Pre-focused with an M12 lens and compatible with various SoC platforms, it's ideal for advanced imaging applications.</p>
+Pre-focused with an M12 lens and compatible with various SOC platforms, it's ideal for advanced imaging applications.</p>
   </div>
 </div>